LomasPersad/LomasPersad.github.io_old/about.md

 > leadership, and development of the general well-being of the national
 > community."

 I currently work at Mayo Clinic as a research fellow.
-I am an *Imperial College London* graduate  and I have a passion for biomechanics research and data visualization.I like to play cricket, soccer, table tennis and I game occasionally!<br>
+I am an *Imperial College London* graduate  with a passion for biomechanics research and data visualization.I like to play cricket, soccer, table tennis and I game occasionally!<br>
 Please check my **[CV]** for more details about my academic background.